stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="applications"></a>
 ## Applications

-An application in Stormpath represents any real world piece of software that communicates with Stormpath to offload its user management and authentication needs.
+An `Application` in Stormpath represents any real world piece of software that communicates with Stormpath to offload its user management and authentication needs.
 The application can be anything that can make a REST API call - a web application that you are writing, a web server like Apache or Nginx, a Linux operating system, etc - basically anything that a user can login to.
 A [tenant](#tenants) administrator can register one or more applications with Stormpath.

-You control who may login to an application by assigning (or 'mapping') one or more directories or groups (generically called [account stores](#account-store-mappings)) to an application.
-The accounts in these associated directories or groups (again, _account stores_) collectively form the application's user base.
+You control who may login to an application by assigning (or 'mapping') one or more `Directories` or `Groups` (generically called [account stores](#account-store-mappings)) to an application.
+The `Accounts` in these associated directories or groups (again, _account stores_) collectively form the application's user base.
 These accounts are considered the application's users and they can login to the application.
 Therefore, you can control user population that may login to an application by managing which [account stores](#account-store-mappings) are assigned to the application.

-Even the Stormpath Admin Console and API is represented as an Application (named `Stormpath`), so you can control who has administrative access to your Stormpath [tenant](#tenants) by managing the `Stormpath` application's associated account stores.
+Even the Stormpath Admin Console and API is represented as an `Application` (named Stormpath), so you can control who has administrative access to your Stormpath [tenant](#tenants) by managing the Stormpath application's associated account stores.

 <a class="anchor" name="application"></a>
 ### Application Resource

-An individual `application` resource may be accessed via its Resource URI:
+An individual `Application` resource may be accessed via its Resource URI:

 **Resource URI**